-Copies of Activity 1 or Activity 2 depending on your time frame
+Copies of Activity 1 or Activity 2 depending on your time frame probably wants to help Shawn to improve and not necessarily punish her.

 This exercise offers two different activities.
 You may choose one or both, depending on time.
 One is scenario based and one is a role play.